James Sykes Gamble: Other works

-Retirement and marriage
+Personal life

 Gamble retired to the UK in 1899, settling at Highfield, Liss, Hampshire, where he planted 72 acres with exotic trees, using many of the seeds he had collected.
 In 1911, he married Gertrude Latter.

-Death

 Gamble died aged 78 on 16 October 1925 at the College Hospital, Haslemere, a few days after a surgery.

 Honours

 In 1879, botanist C.B.Clarke published Gamblea, a genus of plants of the family Araliaceae, from Indo-China, and named in Gamble's honour.

 In 1899, Gamble was elected a Fellow of the Royal Society, his candidature citation describing him as: 'Conservator of Forests, School Circle, NW Provinces, India, and Director of the Imperial Forest School, Dehra Dunn.
 Fellow of the University of Madras, and ex officio Fellow of the University of Allahabad...'